-Olight is known to not include many details on the LEDs they use.
-So you won’t be able to find anything like the CCT, bin or tint.
-Sometimes however, they do include an approximate, like they did on the Olight S1r baton III.
+Olight is known not to include many details on the LEDs they use.
+So you won’t be able to find anything like the CCT, bin, or tint.
+Sometimes, however, they do include an approximate, as they did on the Olight S1r baton III.

 Dimensions and size comparison

 - Length: 118.1 mm / 4.65 ”